Friday, June 26, 2015

 the next challenge is to plan how you trade around each position. this all depends on the stock’s risk/volatility and how much the stock has gone down from it’s highs. the first step is to predict a trading range, based on the stock’s chart. try to predict the bottom floor based on it’s history (look at the chart). example spy or gold has a bottom floor of 50% meaning it never goes down more than 50%. so if the size limit of your position in gld is $20k, the price is $130 and high was $180, the bottom is $90, you could buy $10k, then buy $2.5k everytime gld goes down $10. this means you have room for 4 buys. then everytime a buy is up $10, you sell it. however if gld goes up to $140, you sell $2.5k of your initial position. but you also need to set a minimum position where you don’t sell anymore even if the price continue to go up. a good minimum position is $5k in this example.

-when gld goes up to it’s all time highs of $180, this means your position is probably now just $5k, which means you have now room for 6 buys of $2.5k each. so (180/2) / 6 = 15. so this time, you buy $2.5k everytime gld is down $15, you buy $2.5k worth.
+when gld goes up to it’s all time highs of $180, this means your position is probably now just $5k, which means you have now room for 6 buys of $2.5k each. so (180/2) / 6 = 15. so this time, you buy $2.5k every time gld is down $15, you buy $2.5k worth.

 *** BUCK THE MARKET = understanding this term is important to understand my range trading techniques.

-similarly, when gld goes up and hits my desired sell price, i don’t sell imediately. i wait for gld to go down against the market before i sell. example if gld continues to go up, i don’t sell, no matter what the market does. if it goes down but the market is also down about the same amount, i also don’t sell because that probably means gld is only down because of the market. i only sell if gld is down compared to the market. example, gld is down 0.5% while market is up 1% or gld is down 2% while market is only down 0.4%.
+similarly, when gld goes up and hits my desired sell price, i don’t sell imediately. i wait for gld to go down against the market before i sell. example if gld continues to go up, i don’t sell, no matter what the market does. if it goes down but the market is also down about the same amount, i also don’t sell because that probably means gld is only down because of the market. i only sell if gld is down compared to the market. example, gld is down 0.5% while market is up 1% or gld is down 2% while market is only down 0.4%. this allowed me to ride nvda (king of video game stocks) all the way up without selling because it never bucked the market.

 note that only small time individual investors can do this strategy because if you are buying/selling only a small amount of shares you can always buy/sell anytime close to the market price. i think it’s because your order just gets included or lumped into the many huge orders waiting to be executed. big money fund managers cannot do this. sometimes it takes them days to buy/sell a stock. that’s because every time you buy, someone needs to sell. if you are managing a $2 billion fund, that means a typical buy would be around $10 million, and if you are buying, that means it’s a good stock which means there are very few sellers. if you insist on buying even if there are not enough sellers, the price of the stock will go up to motivate the seller to sell so you end up buying at a much higher price. it’s very tough. that’s why you have to be very smart to be a mutual fund manager. you have to be ahead of the crowd. you have to be good at valuing stocks and spot under valued stocks before anyone else does. but of course the rewards are also great – if you are managing a $500 million hedge fund and your fee is 1% a year, that means you earn $5 million a year.